RobbieTall/Plannera-ab/docs/COMMERCIALISATION_WORKFLOWS.md

         ↓

-3. User clicks "Request consultant quotes"
+3. User chooses a targeted referral or engages their own consultant

         ↓

-4. Plannera generates structured RFQ from project context:
+4. Plannera generates a discipline-specific brief from the immutable project evidence snapshot:

    - Address